 On the way to the Castle, you will see the Corkscrew Museum.
 It will be almost behind you and to the right, but you really can’t miss it.
 The Corkscrew Museum also offers tastings.

 The Corkscrew Museum, Museo dei Cavatappi, offers 500 specimens from the 18th century to today, of various artistic periods, countries, and types.
-The display is designed to trace the birth and evolution through the centuries of this accessory of everyday use. ~ Corkscrew Museum
+The display is designed to trace the birth and evolution through the centuries of this accessory of everyday use.

 In 1814, a lovely French noblewoman, Juliette Colbert, daughter of the Minister of Finance for King Louis XIV, married the Marquis Carlo Tancredi Falletti of Barolo.

 Juliette is responsible for the wine known today as Barolo.
 Her interest in the land and the vines helped to put Barolo on the map, though I’m sure she had no idea it would become the cult-like wine it is today.
-There’s a lot more to this story.

 Approximately 100 years later, another wine-making family, the Abbona family, bought the winery and vineyards of the Marquis di Barolo from a non-profit, the Pia di Barolo.
 (The Marquis and Juliette did not have any children and the estate was donated to Pia di Barolo) Today, the Abbona family continues the tradition of producing world-renowned wines.

-Cantina Marchesi di Barolo also produces Barbera, Barbaresco, Moscasto, Gavi, and several other wines.
+Cantina Marchesi di Barolo also produces Barbera, Barbaresco, Moscato, Gavi, and several other wines.
 Be sure to try them all!
 The winery is open for tastings daily from 10:30 – 5:00 pm.
 I recommend making an appointment in advance.

 Aside from Marchesi di Barolo, there are a couple of other wineries with tasting rooms: Bartolo Mascarello, Rivetto, Josetta Saffirio, and Azienda Agricola Brezza.
 Most producers can arrange a tasting for you, you will just need to call in advance.
 Not all are set up for spontaneous tastings.